manuelCarlos/MovieMarquee/README.md

-# MovieMarquee App Demo
+# MovieMarquee Swift6 Demo App

 MovieMarquee is a simple iOS demo app featuring the use of the TMDB (www.themoviedb.org) backend API.
-It uses SwiftUI and SwiftData to display and manage information about the current most popular movies, as returned by TMDB.
+It uses SwiftUI and Swift Concurrency to display and manage information about the current most popular movies, as returned by TMDB.

 ## Trying It Out